gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## DTLS/SCTP "dtls_over_sctp_maximum_message_size" Extension

 The DTLS/SCTP maximum message size is negotiated in the "dtls_over_sctp_maximum_message_size" TLS extension.
-The ExtensionData of the extension is DTLSSOverSCTPMaximumMessageSize:
+The ExtensionData of the extension is UserMessageSizeLimit:

 ~~~~~~~~~~~
-   uint64 DTLSOverSCTPMaximumMessageSize;
+   uint64 MessageSizeLimit;
 ~~~~~~~~~~~

-The value of DTLSOverSCTPMaximumMessageSize is the maximum SCTP message size in octets that the endpoint is willing to recieve.
+The value of MessageSizeLimit is the maximum SCTP message size in octets that the endpoint is willing to recieve.
+When the "dtls_over_sctp_maximum_message_size" extension is negotiated, an endpoint MUST NOT generate a SCTP message larger than the MessageSizeLimit value it receives from its peer.

 The "dtls_over_sctp_maximum_message_size" MUST be used to negotiate maximum message size for DTLS/SCTP.
 A DTLS/SCTP endpoint MUST treat the omission of "dtls_over_sctp_maximum_message_size" as a fatal error, and it SHOULD generate an "illegal_parameter" alert.

 Endpoints MUST NOT send a "dtls_over_sctp_maximum_message_size" extension with a value smaller than XXX?.
 An endpoint MUST treat receipt of a smaller value as a fatal error and generate an "illegal_parameter" alert.